|Fine, vine dining!|

 |I want to live here|

-Niagara on the lake still has a small town community feel to it – an increasing rarity in this modern world and while it seems like something of a lost-in-time chocolate box pretty place, it is in fact a site of great historical significance.
+Niagara on the lake still has a small town community feel to it, an increasing rarity in this modern world.
+It seems like something of a lost-in-time chocolate box place.
+It is in fact a site of great historical significance.

 |Meet you at Balzac’s coffee shop|